 The remuneration structure for executive officers, including executive directors, is based on a number of factors, including length of service, particular experience of the individual concerned, and overall performance of the company.
 The contracts for service between the company and specified directors and executives are on a continuing basis, the terms of which are not expected to change in the immediate future.
 Upon retirement, specified directors and executives are paid employee benefit entitlements accrued to the date of their retirement.
 The company may terminate the respective contracts without cause by providing between one and three months written notice or making payment in lieu of notice based on the individual's annual salary component together with a discretionary redundancy payment.
 Termination payments are generally not payable on resignation or dismissal for serious misconduct.
-In the instance of serious misconduct the company to exercise any vested options after which time the vested options will automatically lapse.
+In the instance of serious misconduct the company can terminate employment at any time.
+Executives have thirty days from leaving their employment with the company to exercise any vested options after which time the vested options will automatically lapse.
 Any unvested performance rights lapse automatically upon termination.